-Malta’s climate is mild during summer when temperatures tend to be in the 60s, and cold during the winter when temperatures drop down into 10s and beyond.
+Average precipitation for the year in Phillips County is 12.88 inches, with an average high temperature of 56 degrees and average low temperature of 27 degrees.
+The climate is mild during summer when temperatures tend to be in the 60’s, and cold during the winter when temperatures drop down into 10’s and below.
 The warmest month of the year is July with an average maximum temperature of 84.6 degrees.
-The coldest is January with an average minimum temperature of -2.1 degrees.
-Temperature variations between night and day tend to be relatively big during summer with a difference that can reach 32 degrees, and moderate during winter with an average difference of 25 degrees.
-The annual average precipitation is 12.88 inches.
+The coldest month is January with an average minimum temperature of -2.1 degrees.
+Temperature variations between night and day can be significant during summer with a difference of as much as 32 degrees, and moderate during winter with an average difference of 25 degrees.
 Rainfall is fairly evenly distributed throughout the year.
 The wettest month is usually June with an average rainfall of 2.57 inches.